-48 Hours in Dublin – Day 1
+48 Hours in Dublin – Best Things to Do

 Once you’ve made the 20 minute transfer into the city centre and checked into your hotel, head for St Stephen’s Green.
 The beating heart of Dublin is an oasis of calm and bordered by some stunning Georgian buildings.

 Just off Grafton Street on Harry Street, you’ll find a tribute to rock star Phil Lynott of Thin Lizzy.
 He grew up in Dublin but passed away aged just 37.

 Talking of statues, if you’re lucky, you might encounter this one back on Grafton Street.
 Look a little closer and it may seem slightly odd…the dog for example, has a bizarre expression!

-Just around the corner on Wicklow Street, you’ll find Butler’s Chocolate Café.
+In Dublin city centre on Wicklow Street, you’ll find Butler’s Chocolate Café.
 There are actually eighteen of these in Ireland, with many more around the world but this is the very first one.

 Brown Thomas, back on Grafton Street, is Dublin”s most famous department store and well worth a browse.